 Not only that but the last part, “delivered instantly,” works in the brand’s favor to boost its conversions!
 After all, ordering something on the 24th of December and getting it instantly is like having a magic (eCommerce) sleigh like Santa!

 Furthermore, concerning the email design, Masterclass goes for a brand-oriented campaign with a Christmas offer that gives you something back for free!

-11. Ann Taylor’s Xmas Sales Gone With The Flurry
+12. Ann Taylor’s Xmas Sales Gone In A Flurry

 Subject line: This Sale Will Be Gone In A Flurry…